 The naturalist, who lives in a 1730s thatched cottage on the edge of the New Forest with his gorgeous dog Scratchy, recently joined forces with E.ON Energy to help people keep their pets warm and cosy while being energy efficient.

-We caught up with the Chris to find out how he relaxes at home.
+We caught up with the presenter to find out how he relaxes at home.

 Chris Packham chats to Relax Ya Self To Health